Traders seek out clues on stocks from Internet employee forums

 McLean said that while such information gleaned from the Internet would add anecdotal evidence on top of the more traditional, fundamental research into companies undertaken by fund managers, it could still be used to traders’ advantage.

-“It would add colour to something”, he said.
-“I would not be surprised if some of the bigger hedge funds have systems in place to analyse such information.”
-(Reporting by Sudip Kar-Gupta; Editing by Lionel Laurent and Toby Chopra)
+“It would add color to something”, he said.
+“I would not be surprised if some of the bigger hedge funds have systems in place to analyze such information.”